illinois-impact/ece408_project/README.md

 The report does not need to be a particular length, but should be long enough to cover all of this content.

 1. **Baseline Results**
-    1. M1.1: mxnet CPU layer correctness and elapsed time for the whole python program.
+    1. M1.1: MXNet CPU layer correctness and elapsed time for the whole python program.
      You can measure the elapsed time of the program with the `time` command.
-    2. M1.2/M1.3: mxnet GPU layer performance results (`nvprof` profile).
+    2. M1.2/M1.3: MXNet GPU layer performance results (`nvprof` profile).
 Include your profile, and describe in a few words how the GPU is spending its time.
     This is to confirm you can generate a profile and can interpret it.
     3. M2.1: your baseline cpu implementation correctness and performance results (time).
     The `Op Time:` printed by the program will show the time just for the convolution layer.